Ogglord/docker-compose-homelab/README.md

  6. Setup reverse proxies and SSL certificate in Nginx Proxy Manager
  7. Configure the containers 1 by 1
  8. Make a full backup ;)

+### Special features

+The plex container automatically installs the TubeArchivist plug-in.
+Using the hook that linuxserver.io provides, it is described [here](https://docs.linuxserver.io/general/container-customization/).